-"Bycatch" is defined in the MSA as "fish which are harvested in a fishery, but not sold or kept for personal use and includes economic discards and regulatory discards."
-In the CPS fisheries, fish are caught and sold incidental to catching other species, because they sometimes school together.
 Incidental catch allowances permit fishermen to land a certain percentage of fish that would otherwise be considered bycatch.
 Incidental catch allowances can be expressed as an amount or percentage of catch, landings, or deliveries.

-Incidental catch allowances will be set by the Council, based on recommendation from the CPSMT, and consistent with Sections 5.1.1 through 5.1.6 of this FMP.
+Incidental catch allowances will be set by the Council, based on recommendation from the CPSMT, and consistent the FMP.
 Estimates of total incidental catch expected under the incidental catch allowances will be factored into HG, quota, or other ACT recommendations.
-As described in Section 4.8, estimates of total incidental catch will normally be combined with the directed fishery HG to arrive at a total OY.
+As described in Chapter 4, estimates of total incidental catch will normally be combined with the directed fishery HG to arrive at a total OY.
 The purpose of this adjustment is to ensure that overfishing does not occur due to incidental catch.